NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ...and I was just kidding about email and [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)...**all of those are GDPR concerns**.
 Keep retention and compliance in mind when logging anything.
 It's another cost to consider.

 Let's say none of those are significant problems and we want to log all the things.
-Tempting isn't it?
-Well now we can have too much of a good thing.
+Tempting, isn't it?
+Well, then we can have too much of a good thing.
 What happens we you need to look at those logs?
 It's more to dig through.
 It can make finding the problem much harder and slower.
 With all logging, it's a balance of logging what you think you'll need vs. what you end up needing.
 You'll get it wrong.
 All the time.
-And you'll find a new feature added didn't have the right logging when things went wrong.
+And you'll find a newly added feature added didn't have the right logging when things went wrong.
 And you'll finally figure that out (probably after it goes south)...and add that logging.
 That's life.
 Improve and move on.